Legal Separation in Dallas, Texas

 What is a Legal Separation?

 Legal Separation is the act of being “legally” separated from your spouse but not divorced either.
 Why would you want a legal separation in Dallas, Texas instead of a divorce?
 The primary reasons parties pursue Legal Separation in Dallas, Texas are due to religious and personal beliefs.
 There are also potential financial benefits to legal separation.
 Baby boomers concerned about retaining access to medical benefits or a retirement package may prefer a legal separation in Dallas, Texas rather than get a divorce.
+So why legal separation?
+Why could it make sense to get a legal separation versus just getting a divorce?

 Five (5) reasons to get a Legal Separation in Dallas, Texas